jjsch-dev/filament_dryer_rp2040/README.md

 Heater
 ------
 To heat the box, two 3D printer beds are used as heating elements with two [15A mofsets](https://a.aliexpress.com/_mNwI6G6) that regulate the power with PWM channels.
-To homogenize the environment of the box, a [4010 mm fan cooler](https://a.aliexpress.com/_ms9WyQe) is used that for now turns on at 100%.
+To homogenize the environment of the box, a [4010 fan cooler](https://a.aliexpress.com/_ms9WyQe) is used that for now turns on at 100%.

 Moisture Ventilation
 --------------------